rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-007/index.md

 [savefile] is a serialization crate used to effortlessly serialize rust crates and enums into a binary format.
 Anything implementing the `Write` trait can be serialized and deserialized.
-First class versioning support and introspection are some other features available.
+First-class versioning support and introspection are some other features available.

 Version 0.6.1 includes a fix and should be updated to if compilation using